 Impacts of pro bono tick identification versus charged on submission rates

-Two factors impacted the submission rates of ticks from the public, both influenced by the availablity of funds.
-The first was the level of publicity advertising the tick identification service.
-The second was the shift from a pro bono model of tick identification versus a pay-by-submission model.
-There was a marked difference in the tick submission rate between periods in which active media campaigns were soliciting citizens for tick submissions pro bono and periods when public submissions were limited to submissions on a paid basis.
+The submission rates of ticks from the public were both influenced by thelevel of publicity advertising the tick identification service and shift from free tick identification services to a pay-by-submission model.
 In the case of the 1960s Snetsinger campaign, submission rates were high largely due to a multimedia advertisement campaign that targeted principally housewives, although other citizens also submitted specimens during that period.
-During the first year of the TRL campaign, submissions far exceeded the thousands, but the submission rates declined over the next two years.
-Subsequent lack of funding to support pro bono tick species identification meant that to continue to provide the service, the identifications had to be supported by charging by submission.
-This meant that submissions were mostly limited to those who had 25 dollars per specimen or to medical professionals who removed the ticks from people.
-In addition to the cost of tick identification, there no available funding for either standardized pathogen screening or database management, which greatly hampered efforts to provide a more robust dataset.
+Similarly, during the first year of the TRL campaign, there were thousands of submissions, but the submission rates declined over the next two years.
+Subsequent lack of funding to support f tick species identification meant that to continue to provide the service, the identifications had to be supported by charging by submission.
+This meant that submissions were mostly limited to those willing to pay 25 dollars per specimen, or to medical professionals who removed the ticks from patients.
+In addition to the cost of tick identification, there was no available funding for either standardized pathogen screening or database management, which greatly hampered efforts to provide a more robust dataset.

 This is in contrast to states such as Maine, where the state Department of Health was directly involved in collection of tick data and screening for tick-borne pathogens (Rand et al., 2007).
 In just under 2 decades, the Maine DOH program (after engaging in a sustained outreach campaign to encourage public submissions) obtained 24,519 ticks were submitted for identification free of charge.
 We can only speculate, but predict that the submission numbers to the TRL would have been much higher had the costs of maintaining an active tick identification program been defrayed by an external source rather than setting a fee per tick.

-Despite the rise in tickborne diseases, the movement on the policy front has been surprisingly slow.
+Despite the rise in tick-borne diseases, the movement on the policy front has been slow.
 Unlike Maine, PA has been reluctant to fund a state-wide tick surveillance program.
 Perhaps this is because its constituents prefer action against more dramatic mosquito borne diseases such as West Nile or Zika.
-Yet, we have on average ____cases of West Nile and so far ___ cases of Zika.
-In contrast, we have____cases of Lyme annual, and we are one of the top 10 states in the country with new cases of Lyme.
-There is public interest in funding to combat Lyme Disease and, to a lesser extent, tickborne diseases in the commonwealth.
-In 2016 SBJ and JMS were contacted to generate a line item budget for a tick surveillance.
-As of 2018, . ith the identification of a new invasive (and potentially parthenogenic) exotic Longhorned tick (Haemaphysalis longicornis) in nearby states may only be a matter of time before this vector is found in PA (Rainey et al 2018; Promed 20180603.5836650; ).
-When that happens, the absence of a statewide tick surveillance may be recognized and identified as a public health priority.
+Pennsylvania has had 539 cumulative cases of West Nile (1999-2016) and 183 cumulative cases of imported Zika (2015-2018).
+In contrast, since 2006 there have been 48,626 cumulative confirmed cases of Lyme Disease.
+There is public interest in funding to combat Lyme Disease and tick-borne diseases in PA.
+In 2016 two of the authors (SBJ and JMS) were contacted by the PA Lyme Disease Task Force to generate a line item budget for a tick surveillance.
+As of 2018, however, there is still no funded tick surveillance program.
+This may change, particularly with the identification of a new invasive (and potentially parthenogenic) exotic Longhorned tick (Haemaphysalis longicornis) in nearby states.
+It may only be a matter of time before this vector is found in PA (Rainey et al 2018; Promed 20180603.5836650).
+When that happens, the absence of a coordinated statewide tick surveillance program may be recognized and identified as a public health priority.